Back to LLD Concepts

 • Fragile Base Class — parent changes cascade to all children

-• Can't mix capabilities (fly + swim) in single-inheritance languages
+• Can't mix capabilities in single-inheritance languages

 • Behaviour locked at compile time — can't swap at runtime